C9 Entertainment: History

 In January 2019, SG Wannabe member Lee Seok-hoon signed with C9.

-On July 23, 2019, C9 debuted their five-member boy group CIX.

-In November 2019, C9 began promoting their upcoming girl group C9 Girlz and announced its first member, Jeewon (formerly Jiwon), originally part of Good Day.
-Former Good Day members Chaesol, Sunn (formerly Viva), Belle (formerly Lucky), YeAh (formerly Haeun) and trainee Seline, Semi were also introduced as members of the group.
-On January 14, 2020, the 7-member C9 Girlz's official group name was revealed to be Cignature and will be managed by C9 Entertainment's new music label, J9 Entertainment.
+On July 23, 2019, C9 debuted their first boy group CIX.
+In November 2019, C9 began introducing their upcoming seven-member girl group as C9 Girlz, including five member from their previous girl group Good Day : Jeewon (formerly Jiwon),Chaesol, Sunn (formerly Viva), Belle (formerly Lucky), YeAh (formerly Haeun) and two trainee Seline and Semi.
+On January 14, 2020, C9 Girlz's official group name was revealed to be Cignature and will be managed by C9 Entertainment's new music label, J9 Entertainment.
 On February 4, 2020, Cignature made their debut with the single "Nun Nu Nan Na".

 In March 2021, C9 began introducing the members for their upcoming eight-member boy group C9 Rookies, later renamed as Epex.
 On June 8, 2021, Epex made their debut with the EP Bipolar Pt.1: Prelude of Anxiety.

+In June 2025, C9 introducing their upcoming first multinational seven-member boy group under pre-debut name C9 Rookies and plans to debut in 2026.The boy group's official name later revealed as Naze.